isfoo/TrackmaniaPathFinder/README.md

 **input data file** - input file in CSV format with inserted connections as described in [Input spreadsheet](#input-spreadsheet) section.
 You can use **Find file** button to open windows explorer to pick the file or manually insert relative or absolute path to the file in the box to the right.

+**ring CPs** - Comma separated list of CP numbers that are rings.
+This will allow the program to also include routes where you standing-respawn after taking ring CP.
+In output such respawn is denoted with letter `R`.
+There are 3 limitations of this system.
+First it only finds routes, where the previously taken CP was not a ring.
+That is if you take normal CP then ring CP then another ring CP - it will not find the route that respawns after second ring CP to go back to the normal CP.
+Second limitation is performance.
+Using this for larger maps will significantly slow down searching for the routes.
+Lastly it can sometimes produce impossible routes when in combination with repeat CPs (which are explained below), however it's track dependent so it's impossible for the program to know if the route is possible or not.
+I won't explain when this problematic situtation happens, but if you will be unfortunate enough to stumble upon it you will easily understand it.

 **allow repeat CPs** - best way to understand repeat CPs is by example.
 Say in my spreadsheet I wrote that going from CP1 to CP2 takes 12 seconds and going from CP2 to CP3 takes 5 seconds.
 I didn't write anything for CP1 to CP3 connection, because I couldn't find anything good.
 However actually if you go through CP2 you can get from CP1 to CP3 in 12+5=17 seconds.
 It might actually be the case that going through CP2 multiple times is worth it and required for the optimal route.
 Allowing this option it would find routes with that repeated CP2.
 Initially you might think it's rare for such connections to be useful, but that is not the case.
 Usually routes end up having key CPs like for example ones with easy access to reactor boost that let you go quickly to many points of the map that otherwise would take much longer.
 Also it means you don't have to manually input such connections in the input spreadsheet as this program will do it for you.

 if you allow for repeat CPs you get additional options: